 During mold preparation, the interior surfaces of the two die halves are coated with a lubricant to facilitate ejection once the castings are complete.
 The die halves can then be closed and secured with locking pins.

 Filling of the mold is achieved using a pressure system.
 This system differs between hot chamber and cold chamber systems.
-In both, the end result is molten metal being forced into the mold cavity via the sprue.
+In both, the end result is molten metal being forced by a plunger into the mold cavity via the sprue.
 High pressures — up to 35 megapascals in a hot chamber and 140 megapascals in a cold chamber — ensure fast and comprehensive filling, which in turn leads to consistent cooling that prevents uneven shrinkage and consequent part deformation.
 Pressure is maintained during cooling.

 The two die halves are opened and the ejector pins are used to remove the castings.
 Typically, the dies are then immediately re-closed ready for the next shot.
 Meanwhile the finished castings are ready for shakeout, which involves removing scrap sections of the shot such as sprues, runners, and flash (seepage of material at the parting line).
 This material removal can be achieved using manual tools, tumbling, or with a hydraulic trim die.